March 1, 2023

 Directed by Juan Jesús García Galocha

-Culture Representation: Taking place in London and in an underworld in Egypt, the animated film “Project Wolf Hunting” features an all-Asian cast of characters representing the working-class, middle-class and criminal underground.
+Culture Representation: Taking place in London and in an underworld in Egypt, the animated film “Mummies” features a cast of characters that are Egyptian mummies and humans.

 Culture Clash: A male mummy and a mummy princess are expected be engaged in an arranged marriage, but they are reluctant to get married to anyone, and their travel from their underworld in Egypt to modern-day London in search of a valuable wedding ring that was stolen from them.